 13.6.
 Provisions Binding.
 Except as otherwise provided, all provisions herein shall be binding upon and shall inure to the benefit of the parties, their successors and assigns.

 13.7.
 Entire Agreement.
 This Lease sets forth the entire agreement between the parties.
 Any prior discussions, understandings or writings with respect to the subject matter of this Lease are merged herein and are extinguished.
-No subsequent amendment to this Lease shall be binding upon Owner or Lessee unless reduced to writing and signed by both parties.
+No subsequent amendment to this Lease shall be binding upon LESSOR or Lessee unless reduced to writing and signed by both parties.
 The captions and section numbers appearing herein are inserted only as a matter of convenience and are not intended to define, limit, construe or describe the scope or intent of any Section or Paragraph hereof.

 13.8.
 Attorneys' Fees and Costs.
-In the event either Lessee or Owner defaults under the terms of this Lease, the defaulting party shall pay all costs incurred by the other party in enforcing the terms hereof, including reasonable attorneys fees.
+In the event either Lessee or LESSOR defaults under the terms of this Lease, the defaulting party shall pay all costs incurred by the other party in successfully enforcing the terms hereof, including reasonable attorneys fees.

 13.9.
 Interpretation of Lease.
 This Lease shall be interpreted and governed in accordance with the laws of the State of Wyoming.